AviadKorakin/TomAndJerryMultiThreaded/README.md

 ## Features

 1. **Multithreading**:
-    - Utilizes `ExecutorService` for managing game updates on a separate thread from the main UI thread.
+    - Utilizes `ExecutorService` and `Thread` for managing game updates on a separate thread from the main UI thread.
     - Ensures smooth and responsive gameplay by offloading intensive operations.

 2. **Maps API**: